Toucaan/toucaan.docs/blog/2022-08-10-intrinsic-web-design/index.md

 # What is Intrinsic Design?

 Intrinsic in the context of application design implies an experience that _belongs to a device_.
-This term was coined by the one and only Jenn Simmons while working at Mozilla on flex and grid-based layouts, but a curious mind could easily hop layouts and decide to explore what _belongs_ and what doesn't on a given medium for a whole other lot of design vocabulary.
+This term was coined by the one and only Jen Simmons while working at Mozilla on flex and grid-based layouts, but a curious mind could easily hop layouts and decide to explore what _belongs_ and what doesn't on a given medium for a whole other lot of design vocabulary.

 Moreover, there is a need to know [what devices are on the web](https://bubblin.io/blog/the-new-landscape-of-the-web) today because users are no longer limited to just mobile or desktop anymore.